SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 API -->|API responds| UI
 ```

-Typically I only show one side of this interaction and emphasize dependencies,
+Typically I only show one side of this interaction to emphasize dependencies,
-and reserve the back and forth to _sequence diagrams_:
+and reserve the back and forth for [_sequence
+diagrams_](#simple-sequence-diagram-example):

 ```mermaid
 flowchart LR